dsmooke/burger/README.md

 [Watch this video for an example of how the app should work](https://www.youtube.com/watch?v=msvdn95x9OM&feature=youtu.be).

 Because the app has a backend, Heroku will be used for hosting.
 Heroku is free, but it will request credit card info if you have more than 5 applications at a time or are adding a database.
 See [Heroku's Account Verification Information](https://devcenter.heroku.com/articles/account-verification) for more details.

+## Bugs

+In the process of refactoring the CatsApp the app broke and the buttons don't respond.
+Needs to be reworked tbd.
+2/9/2021

 ## License